 François lived in Spain for seven years but in September he’s going to return to France.

 Do you need additional help distinguishing between retourner, revenir and retourner?
-Leave your questions below and we’ll get back to you!
+Drop it in the comments below, we’d love to help!

 Also Read –